Volvo Satellite Radio Receiver Battery Drain Lawsuit

 Volvo’s RDAR is designed as an integral part of the electrical system of the cars and cannot be easily disabled or turned off.
 Most attempts to disable or bypass the system result in failure.
 Though they have known about the problem for years, and it may be a simple software upgrade, Volvo has also not provided a free update to programming but may instead be charging hundreds of dollars for the service.

 Some owners may also have attempted to have the vehicle repaired through service visits, repeated battery replacements or visits to car audio specialists.
 These repair attempts potentially cost hundreds of dollars or more only to fail to repair the vehicle.
-These costs are in addition to lost value of the vehicle or other financial implications of a non-operable automobile.
+These costs are in addition to the lost value of the vehicle or other financial implications of a non-operable automobile.

 Owners report multiple costs paid out-of-pocket including: